 - Must be a personal member of ACRL.

-- Committed to being a mentor for a minimum of one year (up to a maximum of three years).
+- Commit to being a mentor for a minimum of one year and up to a maximum of three years.

-- Must attend an online mentor orientation session.
+- Must attend an online mentoring tips session.

-- Assume a proactive role in achieving goals.
+- Assume a proactive role towards the achievement of your mentee's goals.

 - Agree to communicate with mentee monthly or on a mutually-agreeable regular basis.

-- Agree to spend time together at conferences when both mentor/mentee attend (relationship building).
+- Agree to spend time together at conferences when both mentor/mentee attend.

-- Complete and submit brief reports about the mentor/mentee relationship at the request of the committee (no more than twice per year).
+- Must complete and submit brief assessment surveys, provided by the mentoring committee, about the mentor/mentee relationship no more than twice per year.